instadeepai/Mava/README.md

 ## Installation 🎬

 You can install the latest release of Mava from PyPI:

 ```bash
 pip install id-mava[reverb,jax,envs]
 ```

 or you can install the latest development version directly from GitHub (recommended for latest JAX code):

 ```bash
 pip install "id-mava[reverb,jax,envs] @ git+https://github.com/instadeepai/mava.git"
 ```

 We have tested `mava` on Python 3.7, 3.8 and 3.9.
 Note that because the installation of JAX differs depending on your hardware accelerator, we advise users to explicitly install the correct JAX version (see the [official installation guide](https://github.com/google/jax#installation)).
-For more in-depth instalations guides including Docker builds and virtual environments, please see our [optional installs](OPTIONAL_INSTALL.md).
+For more in-depth instalations guides including Docker builds and virtual environments, please see our [detailed installation guide](OPTIONAL_INSTALL.md).

 ## Quickstart ⚡